-Set comes with a 3-qt. mixing bowl, two dough hooks, and two beaters.
+Set comes with a 2.5-quart mixing bowl, 2 dough hooks, and 2 beaters.
 Offers 6 presets for maximum mixing versatility.
 The tilt-head design makes it easy to retrieve the bowl or add ingredients.
 Constitution is pretty solid considering the price.

 Not ideal for high-volume baking or heavy-duty use.

 Equipped with a powerful 300-watt motor that can handle quite a few heavy-duty tasks.
-Designed with non-slip feet to prevent walking during operation.
-Convenient splatter shield keeps mess under control, especially during high-speed mixing.
+Designed with nonslip feet to prevent walking during operation.
+Convenient splatter shield keeps mess under control.
+Our testers loved this model's portability.

 Quiet, powerful 500-watt model that comes with lots of attachments, including the ever-popular dough hook and whip.
 Impressive construction with die-cast metal.
 Extremely capable and versatile with 12 speeds.
 Easy to operate, even for beginners.